-New Zealand-born model Kata Greaney filed a $1.1 million lawsuit last month against cosmetics brand, Elizabeth Arden, Bed, Bath & Beyond, and MSA, a New York-based modeling agency, among others, in connection with an allegedly unauthorized use of her image.
-According to Greaney's complaint, which was filed in the Southern District of New York for claims of unfair competition, violations of New York Civil Rights Law, unjust enrichment, breach of fiduciary duty, and breach of contract, the defendants used her image on the packaging of Elizabeth Arden bathrobes without her authorization and without compensating her for such usage.
+New Zealand-born model Kata Greaney filed a $1.1 million lawsuit last month against cosmetics brand Elizabeth Arden, Bed, Bath & Beyond, and MSA, a New York-based modeling agency, among others, in connection with alleged unauthorized use of her image.
+According to Greaney’s complaint, which was filed in the Southern District of New York for claims of unfair competition, violations of New York Civil Rights Law, unjust enrichment, breach of fiduciary duty, and breach of contract, the defendants used her image on the packaging of Elizabeth Arden bathrobes without her authorization and without compensating her for such usage.

 Greaney, who has walked for Prada, Catherine Malandrino, Karen Walker and Roberto Cavalli and appeared in Vogue, Harper’s Bazaar, and Marie Claire, shot the images at issue in 2011.
 The contract she signed specified that the images “would be used solely in connection with a pamphlet or brochure for the [White Plains, New York-based] spa” where the shoot took place, and in exchange, Greaney was paid $320.
 According to her complaint, “At no time during the photoshoot did anyone mention Elizabeth Arden, or that Ms. Greaney’s image would be used on packaging in a national campaign in connection with Elizabeth Arden or Bed, Bath & Beyond.”